Letsu/cgnet/README.md

 Currently, It's possible to connect to devices using telnet and ssh.

-Tested on various cisco catalyst switches, ASRs and ISRs others should also be possible (:
+Tested on various cisco catalyst switches, ASRs and ISRs.
+Other devices should also be possible (:

 Installation
 ------------